sopoour/next-template/README.md

 ### Tech stack

-1. styled-components for styling with global styles and theme
+1. next.js and react written in Typescript
-2. next.js and react
+2. styled-components for styling with global styles and theme
-3. custom hooks for data fetching, media queries and more to come
+4. custom hooks for data fetching, media queries and more to come
-4. basic components (Typography, Date, MaxWidthContainer)
+5. basic components (Typography, Date, MaxWidthContainer)
-5. layout set-up
+6. layout set-up
-6. more utils, hooks and components will be added
+7. more utils, hooks and components will be added

 ### Main packages